14 Functional Module Identification

 14.1 Overview

-This two-step approach helps ensure high-quality, biologically meaningful pathway modules.
+This two-step flow (cluster → assess quality) helps you produce biologically meaningful pathway modules.

 14.2 Step 1: Load Your Data